 As a licensed oral surgeon, Dr. Puckett gets asked many questions about wisdom teeth removal: Does it hurt?
-How much does it cost?
+How much does wisdom teeth removal cost?
 Can wisdom teeth be removed during a single visit?
-But the number one question we get asked is this: Is wisdom teeth removal covered by my insurance?
+But the number one question we get asked is this: Does insurance cover wisdom teeth removal?

 The short answer is this — it depends.
 It varies according to each insurance plan and how much of a medical necessity removing your wisdom teeth is.

-Most dental insurance plans have some coverage for wisdom teeth extraction, usually from 50% to 80% of the dentist or oral surgeon’s fees.
+Most insurance plans offer come coverage for wisdom teeth removal.
+It averages 50% to 80%, depending on the quality of your plan.
 You’ll probably be subject to deductibles and copays.

 Factors to Consider in Insurance Coverage